YOU SAY YOU ARE HOMOSEXUAL

 The word gay comes from the homosexual people and was invented by them to use for themselves, and among themselves.
-So, if you are using the term gay, you’re telling all the homosexuals all in the world you’re a homosexual also.LINKS TO OTHER SITES
+So, if you are using the term gay, you’re telling all the homosexuals all in the world you’re a homosexual also.LINKS TO OTHER MIKE ASTON'S OTHER SITES

 Mike Aston KIA Vietnam http://mikeaston.org/